WebKit/explainers/sms-one-time-code-format/README.md

-human-readable **explanatory text**, `"@foobar.com"` identifies the **origin** (`https://foobar.com`) for which the code is to be used, and `"#747723"` identifies the **one-time code** (`747723`). `"@"` and `"#"` are **sigils** used to idenfity the text that follows them.
+human-readable **explanatory text**, `"@foobar.com"` identifies the **origin** (`https://foobar.com`) for which the code is to be used, and `"#747723"` identifies the **one-time code** (`747723`). `"@"` and `"#"` are **sigils** used to identify the text that follows them.
 Any origin which is [schemelessly same site][] as `https://foobar.com/` is an origin on which this code may be used.